StateSmith/StateSmith-examples/c-include-sm/README.md

 * `LightSm.h`
 * `LightSm.inc`

+Why `.inc`?
+Somewhat common to mean "code fragment" and not a normal header.
+See https://stackoverflow.com/a/48474197/7331858

 # Benefits
 * fsm can access private variables/functions inside a user c/cpp file.
 * no additional wiring or data structures need to be created by user.